Institutional Rate for groups: $400 (happy to discuss; please inquire at email@example.com)

 Academic productivity coach Kellee Weinhold gives a crash course in kickstarting your summer (or your semester) writing and meeting your goals.
 In this 90-minute session you will learn *How to identify your real and imagined roadblocks to productivity; *Strategies for overcoming those barriers, using organizational strategies and accountability tools for daily productivity; *Effective boundary setting (just say no!); *How to create a personalized goal achievement plan, breaking down project components and timelines with daily and weekly goals.

-Walks you through the elements of the ONLINE Campus Visit/Fly-Out, newly updated for COVID realities.
+Walks you through the elements of the Campus Visit/Fly-Out for online or in-person, newly updated.
 Explains all the major elements such as planning and prep, meetings with faculty, the Dean, the Chair, and students, the job talk, the teaching demo, etc. Provides advice and scripts for dealing successfully with all parts.

 How To Write an Academic Job Application, Part I–Cover Letter and CV